mercuryoio/BAAS-API/Login/README.md

 **Case:**

 User want to by crypto on your side.
 You have information about users phone.
-User have not got Mercuryo account. `acception` parameter is required.
+User have not got Mercuryo account. `accept` parameter is required.

 **Steps:**